dernasherbrezon/apt-maven-plugin/README.md

 # maven-apt-plugin

 This plugin deploys .deb artifacts into apt repository.
+It searches for attached artifacts which end with `.deb` extension.

 ##